Yegor-men/tracetorch/README.md

   principles of function.
 Ironically, its dependency on constructing the full autograd graph is what largely inspired me to make traceTorch.
-- [Artem Kirsanov](https://www.youtube.com/@ArtemKirsanov) for introducing me to computational neuroscience, presenting interesting concepts in an easy to understand manner.
+- [Artem Kirsanov](https://www.youtube.com/@ArtemKirsanov) for introducing me to computational neuroscience, presenting interesting concepts in an easy-to-understand manner.
 My earliest tests, when I naively wanted to implement 1:1 biological neurons, largely revolved around his work.
 - [e-prop (eligibility propagation)](https://www.biorxiv.org/content/biorxiv/early/2020/04/16/738385.full.pdf) inspired
   the whole "trace" concept, the idea of keeping a decaying value.
 Earlier, before traceTorch, I wanted to use e-prop